eseverett/CXLS_Interlocks_Docs/source/user_documentation/Laser-1.rst

 Arming Laser-1 Laser Systems
 ----------------------------

-In Laser-1, there are arming modules for Laser-1, the Dira, and 4 auxiliary hazards.
-All laser modules for arming systems are located on the arming panel.
+In Laser-1, there are arming modules for Laser-1, the Dira, and 4 auxiliary hazard.
+All arming modules are located inside on the arming panel that faces the west wall.

 .. figure:: /images/user_docs/Laser-1/Laser-1_arming_panel.jpg
     :scale: 20 %
     :align: center

-    **Figure 7:** This is the arming panel for Laser-1.
+    **Figure 11:** This is the arming panel for Laser-1.

 Arming Laser-1 and the Dira Enclosure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Laser-1 must be armed to do laser work.
+Laser-1 must be armed to perform work with the Dira.
 To arm Laser-1, press arm on the room interlock module labeled Laser-1.
 The Laser-1 arming module also serves as the arming module for the Dira enclosure.

 When Laser-1 is armed, the following will happen to the interlock system:

-- The VIEWMARQ display will show DANGER LASER HAZARD.
+- The Laser-1 VIEWMARQ displays will show :red:`DANGER LASER HAZARD`.
 - Laser emergency stop buttons in Laser-1 and around the Vault-1 Dira enclosure will turn on.
-- Laser warning modules outside of Laser-1, inside of the Laser-1 airlock, and on the Dira LASER ENCLOSURE INTERLOCK protocase will display DANGER LASER ON.
+- Laser warning modules outside of Laser-1, inside of the Laser-1 airlock, and on the Dira LASER ENCLOSURE INTERLOCK protocase will display :red:`DANGER LASER ON`.

 Once Laser-1 is armed the door is magnetically locked.